 Errington ran to get help.
-The body in Gun Alley was soon identified as belonging to Alma Tirtschke, a 12-year-old girl reported missing the day before.
+The body in Gun Alley was soon identified as belonging to Alma Tirtschke, a 12-year-old reported missing the day before.

 Alma Tirtschke was born in Melbourne in 1909.

 Her mother died of a kidney disorder when she was young and her father, a mining contractor, was frequently absent.
-So Alma was raised by her grandmother, an elderly lady who had a modest house in Jolimont.
+Alma was raised by her grandmother, an elderly lady who had a modest house in Jolimont.

 Alma was a friendly girl and good at school, but also quiet and solemn.
 Her most distinguishing feature was her vibrant red hair; long and straight, she wore it hanging down the middle of her back.

 On December 30, 1921, Alma's aunt, Maie Murdoch, paid the Tirtschke household a visit.

 Maie had an errand for Alma.
 She was to go to a butcher's shop on Swanston Street, where Maie's husband worked, and collect a parcel of smallgoods, which she would then deliver it to Maie's house on Collins Street.